-If a teleconferenced/video-conferenced mediation, Prehearing Conference, due process or other proceeding will potentially involve discussing personally identifiable information contained within the student's educational records, then the Mediator/IHO, Attorney and all others participating in the proceeding shall take the necessary precautions to ensure that others in their household or other computer location do not overhear the conversation before participating in a teleconferenced/video-conferenced proceeding.
+If a teleconferenced/video-conferenced Mediation/Facilitation, Prehearing Conference, Due Process or other proceeding will potentially involve discussing personally identifiable information contained within the student's educational records, then the Mediator/Facilitator/IHO, attorney and all others participating in the proceeding shall take the necessary precautions to ensure that others in their household or other computer location do not overhear the conversation before participating in a teleconferenced/video-conferenced proceeding.
 Headphones should be considered to ensure that others may not overhear the proceedings.

-A) Mediation Confidentiality
+A) Mediation/Facilitation Confidentiality

-The Mediator will have all participants sign the "Agreement to Mediate Confidentiality Pledge" document (this document will be provided by the Mediator).
-The same confidentiality rules will apply to teleconferenced or video-conferenced mediations that apply to in-person mediations.
-There will be no video or audio recording of any mediation processes under any circumstances.
-The parties may not copy documents by any means, including by cell phone photograph, without the express permission of all parties to the mediation.
+The Mediator/Facilitator will have all participants sign an agreement to participate and confidentiality pledge, (this document will be provided by the Mediator/Facilitator).
+The same confidentiality rules will apply to teleconferenced or video-conferenced Mediations/Facilitations that apply to inperson Mediations/Facilitations.
+There will be no video or audio recording of any Mediation/Facilitation processes under any circumstances.
+The parties may not copy documents by any means, including by cell phone photograph, without the express permission of all parties to the Mediation/Facilitation.